ignadv1986/NGS-From-Bench-to-Bioinformatics/05_Troubleshooting/04_pipeline_&_computational(CUT&RUN).md

 ### Inflated or compressed signal

 Usually caused by a wrong normalization, this is one of the most common issues observed in a CUT&RUN protocol.
-Not using, or using an incorrect apike-in scaling factor results in signal differences reflecting sequencing depth rather than biology.
+Not using, or using an incorrect spike-in scaling factor results in signal differences reflecting sequencing depth rather than biology.
 Importantly, the scaling factor has to be applied to all samples, or the comparisons between them will likely not be valid.
 However, before applying it, it is important to look at the number of spike-in reads per sample: samples with very few spike-in reads will produce artificially inflated coverage, leading to noisy, over-amplified tracks, so their presence in the final quantification steps should be assessed.

 ### No signal in coverage tracks